willprice/two-stream-action-cnn-analysis-thesis/notes.md

 * [x] Redo graph titles for smoothness -> jitter
 * [x] Bound jitter graphs at 0
-* [ ] Show diving board example and how the incorrect motion is learnt, that of the diving board, but not that of the person diving.
-(Still doing this?)
 * [x] Regenerate UCF101 examples with correct frame underlays
 * [x] Include UCf101 examples
 * [x] Write about UCF101 examples
-* [ ] Discuss hypothesis as to why contrastive doesn't work well, class overlap, common winner neurons
 * [x] Perform BEOID smoothness example selection
-* [ ] Select frames from BEOID examples
+* [x] Select frames from BEOID examples
-* [ ] Generate PDFs of BEOID examples
+* [x] Generate PDFs of BEOID examples
-* [ ] Include BEOID examples
+* [x] Include BEOID examples
 * [ ] Discuss BEOID examples
-* [ ] When discussing the attention maps for videos, group those with similar behaviour (e.g. good bad)
 * [ ] Make a comparison of underlay, we chose the last frame, trails behind the action, otherwise plotting ahead is confusing producing a cognitive dissonance, very few things in life have a leading 'trail'
 * [ ] Add billiards example for underlay choice
 * [ ] Add filter diff
+* [ ] Make frame underlay choice examples bigger (that big A4 figure)
+* [ ] Make sure reference to the concept of jitter is distinct from the L2-jitter measure
+* [ ] Explain how the distance between the attention map peak and gaze location is calculated
+* [ ] Add figure demonstrating the above showing what the distance actually is.
+* [ ] Move jitter analysis future work back of jitter analysis section
+* [ ] Add references to abstract
+* [ ] Discuss hypothesis as to why contrastive doesn't work well, class overlap, common winner neurons

 ## Gaze
 * [ ] Select interesting examples from gaze analysis, do similar thing to what